SellaRafaeli/SellaRafaeli.github.io/blog_src/whitehat_postmortem_example.md

 `http://www.example.com/AfterPageLogin.aspx?msgId=4&loc=1&id=1998`

 (Hello again, user ID.
-So now we now `example.com` has about 2,000 users.
+So now we know `example.com` has about 2,000 users.
 Not a breach yet, but awkward to have that revealed.)
 Clicking on that link takes you to a 'welcome, your-name' page.
 But wait, this looks like a pretty naive link - how did it know who we are?
 Surely not just by the user ID?
 What would happen if we change the id that was assigned to us with a different id...?
 Say, let's try it with Naama's id:

 `http://www.example.com/AfterPageLogin.aspx?msgId=4&loc=1&id=927` (notice the 927 at the end)